-Compliance reviews are undertaken 'off-site', however officers of the AEC may still attend third party premises to inspect original documentation and to hold an exit interview to discuss the review.
+Compliance reviews are undertaken 'off-site' however officers of the AEC may still attend third party premises to inspect original documentation and to hold an exit interview to discuss the review.

-A written report will be issued detailing any findings.
-This may include advice to amend the political party's return.
+A written report is issued detailing findings.
+This may include advice to amend the third party's return.